matzf/scion/doc/protocols/authenticator-option.rst

 :ref:`SCION Extension Headers <scion-extension-headers>` are **not** protected.

-In the current form, this option is primarily intended to be used in conjunction with DRKey which provides shared secrets without explicit key exchange.
+In the current form, this option is primarily intended to be used in conjunction with :ref:`drkey` which provides shared secrets without explicit key exchange.
 The option is designed to allow future extensions to make it applicable also in scenarios with explicitly set up shared state, analogous to IPSec.

-..
-TODO Add detailed references to DRKey docs once this is converted to RST.

 Format of the Authenticator Option
 ==================================